PLEBNET-PLAYGROUND/plebnet-playground-docker/volumes/bitcoin_datadir/README.md

 # About

-This directory contains data needed for bitcoind
+This directory will be mounted into the Docker container for bitcoind.